KelschLAB/NoSeMaze/Documentation/Guides/userGuide.md

     : Threshold in number of licks to consider if a trial is responded or not.

 12. Beam channel
-    : Channel number in analog input used as beam sensor input.
+    : Channel number in digital input used as beam sensor input.

 13. Lick channel left
     : Channel number in analog input used as lick sensor input considered from the left nozzle.